johnpaultaken/utils/allocator/readme.txt

    );
 }

-This calculation is derived from allocation pattern recorded in the rest of this document.
+The above calculation is derived from allocation pattern recorded in the rest of this document.
 Note the reallocation size sequences for
 clang:          2   5   11  23  47  97  197 397 797 1597 ...
 visual studio:  16      128     1024    2048    4096 ...